emcniece/rpi-lcd/README.md

 ##Power Button

-The power button (/init.d/ZimPi-button.sh) is designed to accommodate a momentary SPST on the far right GPIO pins.
+The power button ([/init.d/ZimPi-button.sh](/init.d/ZimPi-button.sh)) is designed to accommodate a momentary SPST on the far right GPIO pins.
 For the rPi B r2 this is GPIO7 - if you need this to be a different pin, edit this file before copying to `/etc/init.d/ZimPi-button.sh` and installing with update-rc.d.

+##Extra Octoprint Config

+The [.octoprint/config.yaml](/.octoprint/config.yaml) file has a few custom buttons that I found handy for toggling lights.
+Add this to the end of your `/home/pi/.octoprint/config.yaml` file if you want to use it!